 I have a BSc in Computing (more years ago than I care to contemplate), and worked in software support for Hewlett Packard for 9 years after I graduated.
 I had recurring back problems, and left HP to join Back in Action, having been impressed by the service they provided to me as a customer.
 13 years later, in January 2006, I repeated the pattern of happy-customer-turned-employee when I joined The Veterinary Centre in Henley, having become a bit of a fixture during the last year of my dog Jazz's life while he was being treated there for canine lymphoma.
 I am now Office Manager there, looking after day-to-day admin and the computer systems.
-In addition to this I have had a part time job since June 2012, helping to support BeyondPod for Android.
+In addition to this I had a part time job from June 2012 to March 2017, helping to support BeyondPod for Android.

 My first PDA was a Psion 5, followed by a Psion 5mx - possibly the most advanced handheld gadgets of their time, and with a QWERTY keyboard that in my view has still never been beaten on a pocketable device.
 I could actually touch type on it.
 I ran my life on that thing, with no thought of synchronising with anything else - nor any desire to.
 I am now looking forward to the Gemini Psion 5 lookalike, running Android or Linux (which I backed on Indiegogo) didn't quite match up to my memories of the Psion 5.
 I guess I didn't used to use commas much back in the day.

 I'll post here sporadically (and definitely not regularly) about things that interest me enough in to put pen to paper (or rather, fingers to keyboard).